Life With Anxiety; How to Control Anxiety

 Be patient with yourself.
 It takes at least three months to develop new habits.
-It took me a few months to begin to notice the impact of these efforts and even longer to feel like I had dominated over the anxiety habits.
+It took me a few months to begin to notice the impact of these efforts and even longer to feel like I had a grip over the anxiety habits.
 I still struggle with anxiety from time to time.
-But the more you exercise your mind and practice the methods, the easier it gets and the stronger you get over the anxiety thoughts.
-Be consistent and persistent with your efforts, in the long run you’ll find it will be well worth the time and attention you’ve put in to it all!
+But the more you exercise your mind and practice the methods, the easier it gets to gain control of the anxiety thoughts.
+Be consistent and persistent with your efforts, in the long run, you’ll find it will be well worth the time and attention you’ve put into it all!

-If you feel you are unable to control anxiety yourself, consider further guidance from self-help books, therapists, holistic healers or a medical doctor.
+If you feel you are unable to control anxiety yourself, consider further guidance from therapists, a medical doctor, self-help books, or holistic healers.